invertase/react-native-firebase/pages/contributing/index.md

 		title="Issues, PRs & Project Management"
 		to="/contributing/issues-prs"
 	>
-		Helping out with GitHub Issues, answering help requests on Discord and GitHub Pull Requests is a great place to start, this helps maintainers focus more on the the code aspects.
+		Help out with GitHub Issues, answering help requests on Discord and reviewing GitHub Pull Requests.
+This helps maintainers focus more on programming.
 	</Block>
 	<Block
 		icon="library_books"